MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/deploy-gh-pages/docs.md

-# Docs
+# Build docs
+> Run Jekyll against docs directory and publish to GH Pages

-This example is based on a [PR](https://github.com/jekyll/jekyll/pull/8201/files) for building the Jekyll docs using GH Actions instead of plain GH Pages flow.
+This example is based on a [PR](https://github.com/jekyll/jekyll/pull/8201/files) for building the Jekyll docs at [jekyllrb.com](https://jekyllrb.com), using GH Actions instead of plain GH Pages flow.

 Note use of `GITHUB_TOKEN` near the end.